 1. The structure governs the function.

 Structure and function are two sides of the same coin.
-Structural integrity and mobility must be restored as much as possible for proper functioning of all the systems of the body.
+Structural integrity and mobility must be restored as much as possible for the proper functioning of all the systems of the body.
 The structure, such as bones, ligaments, muscles and fascia must be free to move and not impinge on nerves and blood vessels.
 Mechanical problems often precede changes in the physiology and chemistry of the body that can cause disease.

 2. The role of the artery is absolute.

 Osteopathic treatment gets significant results through circulatory changes.
-All the fluids in the body including blood in the arteries and veins, lymph flowing through the lymphatics, and the cerebral spinal fluid (CSF) circulating around the brain and spinal cord must be free flowing and unobstructed.
+All the fluids in the body including blood in the arteries and veins, lymph flowing through the lymphatics, and the cerebral spinal fluid (CSF) circulating around the brain and spinal cord must be free-flowing and unobstructed.
 These fluids carry nutrients and oxygen to the body’s cells, remove waste products, deliver hormones and maintain a strong immune system.

 “The artery is the river of life, health and ease and, if muddy or impure, disease follows”